Answers to frequently asked questions.

 - The professors have offices on the 1st and 2nd floor of Valentine and the 1st floor of Bewkes.
 The departmental office is Val 118.

 - Majors and minors in Math, Computer Science, and Statistics.

-- Combined Math/Economics, Math/Environmental Studies, and 3+2 Engineering, and 4+1 MS Data Science
+- Combined Math/Economics, Math/Environmental Studies, 3+2 Engineering, and 4+1 MS Data Science

 When should I start taking courses?